coder/templates/deployments/ai.coder.com/experiment/tasksk8s/README.md

 tags: [kubernetes, container, ai, tasks]
 ---

-# Run Coder Tasks on Kubernetes
+# Run Coder Tasks on Kubernetes Test

 > [!IMPORTANT]
 > This template is centrally managed by CI/CD in the repository, coder/templates.